TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 My `VirtualList` and `VirtualGrid` components use the same approach as [React-Window](https://github.com/bvaughn/react-window).
 A lean and mean implementation that focuses just on virtualization.
 This is not [SlickGrid](https://slickgrid.net/).
 The idea is that you can use customization to build whatever higher level functionality you need on top.

+{% include candid-image.html src="/assets/images/react-virtual-scroll/customized-grid.png" alt="Customized Grid" %}

+Which is handy, because the whole point of building these controls is so that I can build a spreadsheet frontend with them.
 Unfortunately, the current implementation is rather lacking in customization features.
-It's time to fix that.
+Let's fix that and see if there's a path towards something more like a spreadsheet.

 # Component Structure